Buffered Asynchronous SGD for Byzantine Learning: Buffered Asynchronous SGD

 \subsection{Aggregation Function}

 When a SGD step is ready to be executed, there are $B$ buffers providing candidate gradients.
 An aggregation function is needed to get the final gradient for updating.
-A simple function is to take the mean of all candidate gradients.
+A naive way is to take the mean of all candidate gradients.
 However, mean value is sensitive to outliers which are common in BL.
+For designing proper aggregation functions, we first define the $q$-Byzantine Robust~($q$-BR) condition to quantitatively describe the Byzantine resilience ability of an aggregation function. \begin{definition}[$q$-Byzantine Robust] For an aggregation function $Aggr(\cdot)$: $Aggr([\h_1,\ldots,$ $\h_B])=\G$, where $\G=[G_1,\ldots,G_d]^T$ and $\h_b=[h_{b1},\ldots,h_{bd}]^T,\forall b \in [B]$, we call $Aggr(\cdot)$ \emph{$q$-Byzantine Robust}~($q\in \ZB,0<q<B/2$), if it satisfies the following two properties: 0.05in